 Setting up your Multi-Monitor Day Trading Computer

 Okay so you want to start day trading!
 You need to make sure you have the right setup (Make sure you read our blog, The 4 Best Tools for Day Trading).
-You can’t make a living trading from your iPhone.
+As you have probably already realized, you can’t make a living trading from your iPhone.
+If you are serious about learning how to trade you need to setup a proper trading platform.
 When it comes to setting up a multi-monitor trading station you can get as complex as you’d like.
 I try to keep it simple, but my system has grown over the years.
 I would suggest starting with a great core system that you add onto when you want to expand.
 We’re going to review how I setup my system.
-Let me know if you have any questions!
+It actually started very simply with 1 laptop and 1 external monitor.
+I slowly added additional monitors as I needed more space until I’ve grown to an 11 monitor layout.
+Keep in mind that in addition to being a full-time day trader, I’m also running our chat room & trading courses.
+This requires more monitors than just trading would require.
+As you review the specs below, let me know if you have any questions!

-I’m using Lenovo y50 Laptops.
+I’m using 3 Lenovo Laptops.
 These have a Solid State Drive and 16GB RAM.
 They are basically gaming computers.
-If you look for any gaming computer it will be well suited for day trading.
-I prefer laptops to desktop computers, but that is personal preference.
+The current spec is a Lenovo Y50.
+I realized that in general, if you look for any gaming computer it will be well suited for day trading because it will have good amounts of memory plus advanced graphics cards.
+As a personal preference, I prefer laptops to desktop computers, but that is because I work 12-14hr days and I like to be able to move around the house while I’m working.
 Laptops are generally a little more expensive and usually aren’t as easy to upgrade over time, which means you may need to replace it in a few years.
 These computers are about $1499 with SSD and upgrade RAM.
 I have three of them because I multi-task like a mad man!
 I am trading, running a chat room, and writing blogs / posting on social media.
+Traders who are solely using the laptop for trading can get away with having just 1 computer.

 I’m using Asus 24″ monitors that are connected via HDMI cables.
 They are relatively inexpensive, about $200 each.
 I think as long as you are using monitors that have HDMI and can be mounted you’ll be in good shape.
 They’re pretty much all the same for our purposes.